khanlab/hippunfold/docs/getting_started/pixi.md

-# Running HippUnfold with pixi
+# Running HippUnfold with Pixi

-HippUnfold can be installed and run using pixi on **Linux** system only.
+[Pixi](https://pixi.prefix.dev) is an easy-to-use package management tool that supports Python and Conda.
+HippUnfold can be installed and run using Pixi on **Linux** system only.
 Pixi will manage all Python dependencies and non-python dependencies (c3d, greedy, ANTS) through conda environments.

-**Note:** Pixi installation is **not supported on Windows** at this time.
+**Note:** Running HippUnfold with Pixi is **not supported on Windows** at this time.
 If you are on Windows, please refer to the [Docker instructions](docker.md) instead.

-## For Users: Installing HippUnfold via Pixi
+## Installing HippUnfold via Pixi

 ### Steps
  1. Install pixi (if not already installed):